efren-palacios/duellinks/_posts/content/guides/deck-types/2018-03-14-gladiator-beasts-guide-by-brenduke.md

 * If two Gladiator Beast players are both experienced in the mirror match the match will often be long without many attacks occurring.
 As a result, Heraklinos and Nerokius plays are more common than in any other match up.

 * If you suspect Floodgate Trap Hole DO NOT summon Nerokius without a backup play (such as Laquari.
 It almost always is a bad idea to get Nerokius floodgated, but remember Nerokius has battle destruction immunity and can tag out.
 To win, your opponent will have to attack into Nerokius at some point.
 They will do this only if they think it is safe to either
-    * a) attack then murmillo Nerokius and
+    * a) Attack then murmillo Nerokius and
-    * b) if they have an e-con take play.
+    * b) If they have an e-con take play.
 You should try and set up your own Enemy Controller or Impenetrable Attack ready for the inevitable attack into Nerokius.

 * If your opponent’s backrow and hand combined is less than the number of cards in your backrow and hand Herkalinos is a safe play.
 For example, if the opponent has 3 backrow cards and 2 in hand and you also have 3 backrow but three cards in hand Heraklinos is a strong play and can win you the mirror since he negates every backrow card (including floodgate on his own summon) and other Gladiators except Nerokius cannot take him down.